-Add some cultural excitement this New Year’s Eve with a free, funny photo app called Facinate Chinatown Free – Funny New Year Props.
-This Free photo Entertainment app will add festive Chinatown-style pizzazz to all your bland photos.
-With this funny photo app all you have to do is take a photo of yourself, family, friends, your pet (and whoever and whatever else makes you happy), and then add to them traditional Chinese-New-Year-inspired holiday props, decorations, and accessories from the 8 available categories to really liven up your photos and make you smile — and after you’ve made some nice, pretty, peculiar, interesting and/or hilarious photos — celebrate the fast approaching New Year.
+Add some cultural excitement to your New Year’s Eve celebration this year with a free funny photo app called Facinate Chinatown Free – Funny New Year Props.
+This Entertainment app delivers festive Chinatown-style pizzazz to all your uninspiring photos.
+With this funny photo app all you have to do is take a photo of yourself, family, friends, your pet (and whomever and whatever else makes you happy), and then add traditional Chinese-New-Year-inspired holiday props, decorations, and accessories from the 8 available categories.
+These categories really liven up your photos and help you create fun, pretty, peculiar, interesting and/or hilarious photos to celebrate the fast approaching New Year.
 But don’t keep all the Chinatown fun to yourself, share your festive New Year’s photo creations with others and ring in the New Year on a happy note.

 I don’t know about you, but Chinese New Year decorations are like eye candy to me, especially that exciting Chinese Red color.
 So I was happy to see the traditional Chinese Red and Gold background on the opening screen, with some moving animation.
 I discovered that this funny photo app has nice quality Asian-themed graphics and a smooth working interface that is easy to use.
 In a matter of seconds I was able to grab a photo and started decorating my photo with a few select frames, decorative stickers, props and accessories.
 You’ll have 3 options to start: take a photo using your camera, import from your camera roll or use last saved image within the app.